TimothyMatthews/New-NestedESXi/README.md

 # New-NestedESXi

 New-NestedESXi is a Powershell Function that uses PowerCli to create a new Nested ESXi server.
 Its a much easier way to deploy the OVF file and specifiy parameters like IP, CPU, RAM, and Cache/Capacity disks for nested vSAN deployments.
+This is for **LAB PURPOSSES ONLY**.
+Nested ESXi is not supported by VMware.

 ## Installation

-Copy the New-NestedESXi.psm1 file to your modules folder and in your script, import the module using import-module
+Copy the New-NestedESXi.psm1 file to your modules folder or working folder.
+In your script, import the module using import-module

 ```PowerShell
 import-module New-NestedESXi.psm1